isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Having a template operate only on its arguments would be one way of reducing the number of dependencies to a minimum, but that would generally be unmanageable.
 For example, an algorithm usually uses other algorithms and invoke operations that does not exclusively operate on arguments.
-And don't get us started on macros!
+And don’t get us started on macros!
 See also [T.69](#Rt-customization)

 ##### Enforcement